 Earlier this month, Gifu City introduced 20 new electric-powered bikes into their popular rental program.
-These “Nobunaga Go” bikes were introduced as part of the city’s year-long Lord Nobunaga 450 Project, and can be rented for the same price as the normal bikes (￥100).
+These “Nobunaga Go” bikes were introduced as part of the city’s year-long Lord Nobunaga 450 Project (held in 2017).

 Even before the addition of electric bikes, Gifu City’s rental bike project had an unbelievably large fleet of 115 bikes stationed at seven different ports around the city:

 5.)
 Gifu Media Cosmos (5)

 6.)
 Gifu City Nagara River Disaster Prevention and Wellness Station (10)

 Bike Pricing is as following (price is for one full-day use):

 - Normal Bike: 300 yen

 You can reach any of Gifu’s sightseeing destinations quite easily with these rental bikes.

 Some destinations might include: Gifu Castle, Gifu’s 13.6 meter-tall Great Buddha Statue, and Media Cosmos.
 There are also maps located at each of the ports that include biking routes to various points of interesting, ranging from eight to 16+ km for those that don’t like planning tours themselves!